By Glen C. Strathy

 For examples, let's say you decide to change a character's name.
 Naturally, you will then search for all the instances of the old name and replace it in each case with the new one.
 But what if you accidentally misspelled the name in one or two places?
 The search function of your word processor won't find the misspellings, and they may be retained as "ghosts" of a character who is no longer there.

 The same is true if you change other details about the setting, the plot, a character's physical traits, etc. Every time you change one part of your story, you have to consider the effect on the rest of the story.
 How might a small plot change affect what characters do or can do later on?
-Where else in your story did you refer to the thing that was just changed?
+Where else in your story did you refer to the thing that was just changed or deleted?
 Do those parts need to be changed too?

 Sometimes, if you change one part of a story, another section may become superfluous or redundant.
 Or a minor character may become unnecessary.